King Kamehameha IV

 His wife, Queen Consort Emma was the granddaughter of John Young, who was King Kamehameha I's British royal advisor and companion.
 She also was Kamehameha's great-grandniece.

 After marrying in 1856, the royal couple had their only child on May 20, 1858, named His Royal Highness Prince Albert Edward Kauikeaouli Kaleiopapa a Kamehameha.
 Queen Victoria of the United Kingdom of Great Britain and Ireland was Prince Albert's godmother, but unfortunately, at the age of four, the young prince died on August 27, 1862, it was believed to be "brain fever" or meningitis.

-King Kamehameha IV died on November 30, 1863, his brother, Prince Lot succeded him and became King Kamehameha V.
+His Majesty King Kamehameha IV died of chronic asthma on November 30, 1863, and was succeeded by his brother, becoming king under the title of His Majesty King Kamehameha V.